Central Queensland launch of Advancing Beef Leaders

 An extensive expression of interest, application and interview process was undertaken to assess the 31 high quality applications received.
 The ABL delivery team sincerely thanks all those who took the time to participate in the process.

 Advancing Beef Leaders is a leadership and professional development program, piloted in 2020/21 in the Charters Towers district.
 It recently expanded to include a group in north-west Queensland.
 Each intake includes producer, agribusiness and service provider participants striving to step up and have impact and influence in their businesses, industry, and community.

 The program includes six training modules, mentoring and a group project.

-The ABL project is delivered by DAF extension officers Kylie Hopkins in Central Queensland, Megan Munchenburg in north-west Queensland and Alison Larard (program manager), in partnership with Meridian Agriculture (Ben Reeve, Paul Blackshaw & Mike Stephens), Evolve AGRi (Amanda Roughan), The Right Mind (Jill Rigney), Engage and Create Consulting (Julia Spicer), Black Box Co (Emma Black), and Concise Communications (Ann Burbrook).
+The CQ ABL project was coordinated by DAF extension officers Kylie Hopkins in Central Queensland, in partnership with Meridian Agriculture (Ben Reeve, Paul Blackshaw & Mike Stephens), Evolve AGRi (Amanda Roughan), The Right Mind (Jill Rigney), Engage and Create Consulting (Julia Spicer), Black Box Co (Emma Black), and Concise Communications (Ann Burbrook).